BRANDEFENSE BRANDEFENSE

 Lazarus Group is one of the most sophisticated North Korean APTs that has been active since 2009.

 Also known by other monikers such as Guardians of Peace or Whois Team.
 The names HIDDEN and COBRA are generally used by the United States intelligence community to refer to the malicious cyber activities of the North Korean government.
-Also the name of Zinc is used by Microsoft.
+Also, the name Zinc is used by Microsoft.

 Lazarus’s Aliases: